LawlietReyuzaki/pharma-connect-backend/replit.md

   - **Key stored in**: `service_account_key.json` file (preferred) or `GOOGLE_SERVICE_ACCOUNT_KEY` secret
   - Requires domain-wide delegation enabled in Google Workspace Admin Console
   - Service account needs "Make changes and manage sharing" permission
-- **Jitsi Meet** - Fallback video conferencing when Google Calendar is unavailable
+- **NO FALLBACK** - Appointments will fail if Google Calendar is not properly configured
 - Video call links generated automatically when appointments are created
 - Links are deterministic and unique per appointment
 - **Diagnostic endpoint**: `GET /api/appointments/check-calendar-setup` to verify configuration